A45 between Coventry and the M45

 Trivia and History

-Maps show that the service area was developed between 1955 and 1962 as a garage named 'Blue Boar'.
+A garage known as the 'Blue Boar Garage' has been positioned here on London since at least the 1930s.
 It was built between Bourton House and Blue Boar Cottage, with the Blue Boar Farm positioned on the opposite side of the road, and as a result the junction was known as 'Blue Boar Corner'.

 The Little Chef closed on 22 August 2012, and was converted to a McDonald's Drive Thru shortly after.

 Despite the exit still being known as the Blue Boar turn, the service area has been officially called 'Mangrove service station' for some time.
-Some sources say 'Dunchurch services'.
+Some sources call it 'Dunchurch services'.